 I am sure the first goal will resonate with all of you - it is about ensuring financially, operationally, and legally sound practices.
 It is about which TMA services can best help us achieve this.
 A key strategy is to teach physicians about available information technologies to promote viable practices and patient safety.

 Goal 2 addresses practice viability and much more.
 It describes the need for success in legislative, legal, and regulatory advocacy.
-From Goal 2 came the development of Healthy Vision 2010, a document that served to educate policy makers about Texas medicine's priorities during the 79th Texas Legislature.
+From Goal 2 came the development of Healthy Vision 2020, Second Edition, a document that served to educate policy makers about Texas medicine's priorities during the 79th Texas Legislature.

 Goal 3 is about strengthening our role as leaders in our communities, within organized medicine, and most importantly, as leaders of the health care team.
 Goal 3 also encompasses physician image and professionalism.